-We are going to give you clear steps that you can use for how to make a good sales pitch.
+We will give you clear steps for making a good sales pitch.

 Step 1 – Identify the Value that Your Products Offer

-The first step in how to make a good sales pitch is to stop to think about the value that your products or services offer.
-This is not what your products do, but more so what your products help your customers to improve.
+The first step in making a good sales pitch is to consider the value that your products or services offer.
+This is not what your products do but rather what they help your customers improve.

-Once you have identified the value that your products offer, you can use this to create a value proposition or value statement.
-And once you have that, your sales pitch can start shaping as you can use your value statement at a lot of different times when talking with a prospect.
+Once you have identified your products’ value, you can use this to create a value proposition or statement.
+Once you have that, your sales pitch can start shaping, as you can use your value statement at many different times when talking with a prospect.

 Step 2 – Identify the Problems that You Help to Resolve, Minimize, and Avoid